Limitless-TCG/lotp-docs/organizer/reference.md

 ![tcg_single_day_rounds](./img/tcg_single_day.webp)

 For a *Single Elimination Rounds* phase, you will usually set the amount of rounds to make it so only one player remains at the end.
 However, you can also select less, if for example you want finals to be played in bo5 instead of bo3.
-In that case, you would select one round less than usual, and make the top 2 players move into a seperate phase, a 1-round bo5 Single Elimination phase.
+In that case, you would select one round less than usual, and make the top 2 players move into a separate phase, a 1-round bo5 Single Elimination phase.

 **You can still adjust round counts during the tournament**, as long as it does not affect rounds that have already been paired.